IAmSuyogJadhav/Brainy/README.md

 #### About the Dataset

 ​	The data that we’ve used is the BRATS dataset.
 This dataset contains the segmented images of the brain tissues.
-After the image has been segmented, there are 3 classes namely Necrosis/Non-Enhancing tumour (NCR/NET), Edema (ED) and Enhancing  tumour (ET).
+After the image has been segmented, there are 3 classes namely Necrotic and Non-Enhancing tumour (NCR/NET), Peritumoral Edema (ED) and GD-Enhancing  tumour (ET).
 There are about 220 images in the training dataset.

 #### The Model